- WHAT WE DO

 Measure Key Performance Indicators

-Key Performance Indicators (KPI) are a set of metrics that a company uses to analyze its performance as a company over time.
+Key Performance Indicators (KPI) are metrics that a company uses to analyze its performance as a company over time.
 These are self-determined by an organization and typically set surrounding goals related to operations, finances, and performance against other businesses.
 It can be beneficial to compare KPIs figures pre-training and post-training to see where training may have impacted surprising areas.
 For example, a decreased employee turnover rate may be a KPI for your organization.
-People who leave an organization often cite a lack of training as one of the reasons for their departure.
+People who leave an organization often cite a lack of training as one reason for their departure.
 Your statistics may show that your turnover rate post-training has improved, and you could logically conclude that your mobile training is making your employees feel better prepared and confident in their roles.

 Analyze User Statistics